AaronBester-dev/RoguePrototypeGame/README.md

 A/Arrow Key Left = Left
 S/Arrow Key Down = Down
 D/Arrow Key Right = Right
-Specific differences: For verifyRooms() if the room that was removed from the roomArray was the room the player was supposed to start in then I made it so the next available room was the room to start in.
-If there are no available rooms the program will stop and say the dungeon file can't be used.
-If no rooms are in the roomArray or there is only one room then the program will also stop and say the dungeon file can't be used.
+Specific differences: If no rooms are in the roomArray or there is only one room after running verifyRoom() on all rooms the program will exit and say the file can not be used.